Martini with Borges’ Eyes

 of mirrors suddenly seems rational—I see no one

-.
+or some other self.
 The two men stop speaking,

 set down their Martini glasses.
 They hug